 Everyday routines at home, in early education and care programs, and in the community offer thousands of opportunities to support children’s early learning and brain development.
 They also provide natural opportunities for children to learn important skills.
 Research shows there are strategies adults can use to provide meaningful learning opportunities to children during their everyday routines.

 Many people consider early reading, writing, and arithmetic skills (the traditional 3 R’s) to be the foundation for early learning because they are skills children need to be successful in school and beyond.
 Though these skills are important, research shows there are three important processes that shape children’s brain development and early learning.
-We refer to these processes as the new 3 R’s of Early Childhood: Relationships, Repetition, and Routines.
-The new 3 R’s of early childhood are important because they focus on how children learn rather than what they learn.
+We refer to these processes as the new 3 R’s of Early Learning: Relationships, Repetition, and Routines.
+The new 3 R’s of early learning are important because they focus on how children learn rather than what they learn.

 Supporting Children’s Development and Learning During Everyday Routines

 Here are five strategies to make the most out of everyday routines.

 It is helpful to think about and then write down some examples of what the child does most days, from waking up until going to bed at the end of the day.
 It is also helpful to think about things the child likes to do in routines and why.
 These routines provide many opportunities for children to practice new skills.